jaydeepgami56/Neural-Network/README.md

 # Neural-Network
-detail about porject on Neural network
+detail about project on Neural network